Reconnaissance, surveillance, and target acquisition: IBCT squadron

 The IBCT Cavalry squadron is able to support its parent unit through the combination of the firepower and mobility offered by its mounted forces and the ability to operate in complex and difficult terrain with its dismounted forces.
 However the mix of mounted and dismounted troops creates a mismatch in maneuvering ability and may require augmentation with additional transportation resources.

 In 2024, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault) began prototype testing of the mobile brigade combat team (MBCT) concept; in which the RSTA squadron's dismounted reconnaissance troop was reflagged as a Multifunctional Reconnaissance Company (MFRC).
 In comparison to the DRT, the MFRC has fewer snipers but more UAS and cUAS assets, as well as an organic air-defense capability in the form of a Stinger team.
+By 2025, the MBCT concept had been adopted as the new standard, with 25 IBCTs to be transitioned to MBCTs by the end of 2027.
+As part of this transition, the cavalry squadrons of every IBCT will be deactivated, with their former C troops (DRTs) becoming the basis for standing up new MFRCs to fill the role of a dedicated infantry reconnaissance formation to answer a brigade commander's priority intelligence requirements (PIRs).

 SBCT squadron

 The SBCT cavalry squadron includes a headquarters troop and three cavalry troops, along with a forward support company attached from the brigade support battalion.